panaarap/hackathon/README.md

 # People Counting with Radar and ML (Hackathon)

+:information_source: **We have a Q&A for advanced radar and machine learning questions with the radar team in Munich at 16:00 CET.**

 ## Getting Started

 **TL;DR:** This quick guide explains how to acquire data from the Infineon radar board with Python.